Chase Sapphire Reserve

 Shop through Chase

-In addition to the bonus categories listed above, you can log in to your Ultimate Rewards account and earn more Ultimate Rewards through Chase’s shopping portal.
+In addition to the bonus categories listed above, you can log into your Ultimate Rewards account and earn more Ultimate Rewards through Chase’s shopping portal.

 If you’re not sure how shopping portals work, it’s easy.
 Simply click on the merchant you want to shop with from the shopping portal instead of going to that merchant’s website directly.